seqan/seqan/manual/source/Tutorial/PatternMatching.rst

 We then create :dox:`Finder` and :dox:`Pattern` objects of these strings and choose :dox:`DPSearchPattern DPSearch` as the specialization in the second template argument of :dox:`Pattern`.
 :dox:`DPSearchPattern DPSearch` expects the scoring function as the first template argument which is :dox:`SimpleScore` in our example.
 The pattern is constructed using the ``needle`` as a template and our scoring object is initialized with the appropriate scores for match, mismatch and gap.
-As in the previous example, the main iteration uses :dox:`Finder#find find` to iterate over all end positions with a minimum best score of -2.
+As in the previous example, the main iteration uses :dox:`Finder#find` to iterate over all end positions with a minimum best score of -2.
-If such a semi-global alignment end position is found the begin position is searched via :dox:`Finder#findBegin findBegin`.
+If such a semi-global alignment end position is found the begin position is searched via :dox:`Finder#findBegin`.
-Please note that we have to set the minimum score to the score of the match found (:dox:`LocalAlignmentEnumerator#getScore getScore`) in order to find the begin of a best match.
+Please note that we have to set the minimum score to the score of the match found (:dox:`LocalAlignmentEnumerator#getScore`) in order to find the begin of a best match.
 We then output all begin and end positions and the corresponding ``haystack`` segment for each match found.

 .. includefrags:: core/demos/tutorial/find/find_approx.cpp